AEJester/Explore-MachineLearning/README.md

 ## Conclusion
 Machine Learning and Neural Networks can be very useful everyhere, as I have demonstrated by the above.
 Although these are very simple, it gives a clear understanding of how they can be used in today's society.

-Citation information:
+Citation information:\n
-Published on: March 13th, 2019
+Published on: March 13th, 2019\n
-Author: Ryan Monaghan Jr.
+Author: Ryan Monaghan Jr.\n
-Article title: Machine Learning and its Applications Website title: Machine Learning in society
+Article title: Machine Learning and its Applications\n Website title: Machine Learning in society\n
 URL: https://github.com/AEJester/Explore-MachineLearning